AudioKit/AUv3-Example-App/README.md

 ![](https://i.imgur.com/4O1erRv.png)

 This project was created with Grammy-winning professors *Kennard Garrett* & *Henny tha Bizness* at historic **Morehouse College's** music tech department.
-The **AudioKit** developement team was lead by [Jeff Cooper](http://github.com/eljeff) and [Matthew Fecher](https://twitter.com/analogMatthew).
+The **AudioKit** developement team was led by [Jeff Cooper](http://github.com/eljeff) and [Matthew Fecher](https://twitter.com/analogMatthew).

-This repo is currently an Alpha WiP.
+This repo is currently an Alpha WIP.
 Use at your own risk.

 ![](https://i.imgur.com/LUXE0tP.png)